SalehAlbuga/swapi/README.md

 ![](https://browniestorage.blob.core.windows.net/mycontainer/logo-sm.png)

 ### A simple network abstraction library that uses only URLSession.
 Supports Swift 4.0 JSON deserialization with Decodable protocol.
+Unopinionated & Simple.
 ##### Most apps have one thing in common, API calls.
 We sometimes get confused by requirements and ask "where do we start?".
 You can define your APIs in iOS app in no time!
 No matter how big they are!
 No more "APIHelpers" or "APIManagers".
 Swapi covers your basic API needs with a small footprint!
 #### Swapi: SwiftAPI :]